top of page

 Folks often ask why so many trees and why so closely planted?
 This is a requirement of The Forestry Commission.
 The density of planting helps ensure an early covering canopy to diminish the light levels on the ground and reduce competition from weeds.
 In the early years some trees will naturally die off or have to be thinned out - we have to let 'survival of the fittest' act out a bit.

 It's a haven for wildlife already and it can only get better.
-Swallows nesting on the farm loved the new plantation for catching up insects and many birds could be seen this summer sitting atop of the plastic tubes.
+Swallows nesting on the farm love the new plantation for catching up insects and many birds could be seen this summer sitting atop of the plastic tubes.
+Lots of partridges this year too - and we don't shoot them.

 Essential Woodland Work 2025/6